bioidiap/bob.learn.activation/doc/c_cpp_api.rst

    Returns ``1`` if it is, and ``0`` otherwise.

+.. cpp:function:: PyObject* PyBobLearnActivation_NewFromActivation(boost::shared_ptr<bob::machine::Activation> a)

+   Constructs a new :c:type:`PyBobLearnActivationObject` starting from a shared pointer to a pre-allocated `bob::machine::Activation` instance.
+This API is available so that return values from actuall C++ machines can be mapped into Python.
+It is the sole way to build an object of type :py:class:`Activation` without recurring to the derived classes.

 .. note::

    Other object definitions exist for each of the specializations for